 Known for its adventurous programming, the Choir’s repertoire blends well-loved composers and pieces with the less familiar and the contemporary, including occasional works specially written by Donald Judge.

 The Choir has an excellent accompanist, Rosalind Hall.
-As well as soloists from the Choir, outstanding young vocalists from the Royal Northern College of Music and an accomplished orchestra are engaged for at least one concert a year.
+As well as soloists from the Choir, outstanding young vocalists from the Royal Northern College of Music and an accomplished orchestra or accompanying musicians are often engaged for concerts.and an accomplished

 Forthcoming events at the Arts Centre feature on the Events page and in the published brochure.